TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Properly implement snapping when instantiating an entity

+- Once we come to prefabs, it should be easy to rewrite these transform commands to operate on nodes
+	- We only really need a way to access sizes and positions (as shown by the data that's backed up for undo)

 - Shift+T could move with layer detection just like when putting on scene

 - Damn it, we badly need to have those child commands